Matthew-Bowman/The-New-Infirmary/README.md

 The New Infirmary is a game based on reinforcing the structure of an infirmary building by collecting resources and defeating enemies inside.
 It is built on top of unity and utilises C# to add a range of features.

+# To Play

+1. First you must download the game files from [here](/docs/Game/The%20New%20Infirmary.zip).
+1. Then you need to extract the compressed folder.
+1. After this, proceed to the .exe named "The New Infirmary" and run it.

 # Levels

 The game consists of 3 scenes which are: